hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/07_THE_HONOURABLE_AND.md

-Such benevolent execution of precautionary measures required a higher type of imagination than the Bureau- crants could command and while men like Lord San- dhurst sincerely wished the least interference witH the conveniences of the people, the plague measures actually created greater terror than the epidemic itself.
+Such benevolent execution of precautionary measures required a higher type of imagination than the Bureau- crants could command and while men like Lord San- dhurst sincerely wished the least interference with the conveniences of the people, the plague measures actually created greater terror than the epidemic itself.